 *Om Mani Padme Hum is a mantra often used with meditation using a singing bowl.

 Do you use a singing bowl?
 What are your experiences with it?
 Do you have any tips or other ways to use yours?
-We’d love to hear from you!
+I’d love to hear from you!